 Debt consolidation is an effective tool to help borrowers climb out of the debt quicksand.
 However, there are also downsides when you consolidate debts through a personal loan.

 There is a higher probability of rejection if you have a low credit score when applying for debt consolidation.
-Due to your current commitment, you might be offer a less favourable terms compared if you are in a healthier credit position.
+Due to your current commitment, you might be offered a less favourable terms compared to if you are in a healthier credit position.

-Debt consolidation can either work for you or destroy your credit reputation all the more.
+Debt consolidation can either work for you or destroy your credit reputation.
 The new loan does not absolve you of the responsibilities to make prompt and timely payments.
 The debts remain collectible until it reaches zero balance.

-Some borrowers don’t learn from the mistakes.
-Unless you change your behavior and exercise discipline to win back creditors’ trust, you’ll be years away from financial freedom.
+Some borrowers do not learn from their mistakes.
+Unless you change your behavior and exercise discipline to win back creditors’ trust, you will be years away from financial freedom.